qBraid/NYUAD-2022/README.md

 ## Technical challenge

-*Apply one or more quantum algorithms to a social good problem of your choice.*
+*Create a program that applies one or more quantum algorithms to a social good problem of your choice.*

 **Quantum algorithm examples**:
 - Shor's algorithm